FAQs - Common Questions - Acupuncture Therapy

 Should I still take my prescribed medication during a course of acupuncture?

-I have private medical insurance – will it cover the cost of my treatment?
+I have private health insurance.
+Will it cover the cost of my treatment?

 That depends on your insurer.
 As the demand for complementary medicine increases, more private health insurance companies are offering cover for acupuncture.
 Check your individual policy details and I'll provide you with invoices for your acupuncture treatment, on request.